Brownie points: Curtis Publishing

 In the 1930s, the Curtis Publishing Company published several magazines, including the Saturday Evening Post and the Ladies Home Journal.
 These magazines were distributed to subscribers through a delivery network that used youths, primarily boys, to sell subscriptions in residential neighborhoods.
 The boys received a small commission; in addition, if they met certain sales targets, they could also earn company scrip, consisting of green and brown vouchers, referred to as "greenies" and "brownies."
 One brownie was worth five greenies.
 The greenies and brownies could be redeemed for goods from the company's catalogue.

 Scatological

-The Oxford English Dictionary conjectures that this expression could also have derived from U.S. military slang for sycophants, "brown-nosers", while also mentioning the popular etymology that derives it from the awards system of the Brownies.
+The Oxford English Dictionary conjectures that this expression could also have derived from "wikt:brown noser", US military slang for sycophant, while also mentioning the popular etymology that derives it from the awards system of the Brownies.
 The term "brownie" in the sense of "brown-noser" was in use in the 1940s.
 It has been suggested that the term was given impetus through its coincidence with related scatological slang.

 Earliest use

-The earliest published citation given in the Oxford English Dictionary dates from 1963 (when it was reported in the journal American Speech), but the term is in fact somewhat older.
+The 2nd edition (1989) of Oxford English Dictionary (OED) dates the phrase's published origin from 1963 (when it was reported in the journal American Speech), but the term is in fact somewhat older.
+The website for OED indicates two entries in the mid-1940s.
 Its frequent appearance in newspapers in the 1950s date back to the earliest known usage in 1951, where a man in the Los Angeles Times speaks of earning favor with his wife in terms of brownie points.